mastersrp/muks_themecreationkit/Readme.md

 In this repository, you should find the following:
 A 'Example_themes' directory, including two of the standard PHP-Fusion themes also used on 'Muks.dk'
 Readme.md - You are reading this now.
+A 'docs' directory.
+This contains the documentation for how to create a theme.